naresh-ub/naresh-ub.github.io/book/intro.md

 I am a PhD candidate (chair's fellow) at UB's CVML Lab in the Computer Science Department at University at Buffalo.
 My research is advised by [Dr. Vishnu Lokhande](https://vlokhande-ub.github.io).

 Before joining UB as a PhD candiate, I completed my Masters (Thesis) in CS at UB.
 My thesis, [Towards Generalizable and Robust Multimodal ML models](https://cse.buffalo.edu/tech-reports/2024-11.pdf) for Video Emotion Recognition is co-supervised of [Dr. Junsong Yuan](https://cse.buffalo.edu/~jsyuan/) and [Dr. Sreyasee Das Bhattacharjee](https://cse.buffalo.edu/~sreyasee/).
-During my masters at UB, my research was published at venues such as ACM Multimedia 2023, BigMM 2024, and ICME 2024.
+During my masters at UB, my research was published at venues such as `ACM Multimedia 2023, BigMM 2024, and ICME 2024`.
 My research project PRIMAL (Privacy Preserving Multimodal Emotion Recognition in conversation) received a honorable mention at <a href="https://web.archive.org/web/20240624133953/https://engineering.buffalo.edu/computer-science-engineering/news-and-events/events/russell-l-agrusa-cse-student-innovation-competition/agrusa-competition-2022.html" target="_blank">Agrusa L. Student Innovation Competition 2022</a>.

 Before joining UB as a Master's student, I worked as a Data Scientist-III (for ~2.5 years).
 During this time, I led global-scale AI solutions for clients including Unilever, BOSCH, DOLE etc. I led the ideation and development of Trade Promotion Optimization at Carbynetech (India) which continues to generate ~$50k every year.